datacarpentry/stata-economics/_episodes/01-explore-data.md

 ![Always look at your data]({{ "/img/browse.png" | relative_url }})

 Stata datasets are a table of "variables" and "observations."
-Variables have short (but hopefully descriptive) names with which we can refer to them.
+Variables have names with which we can refer to them.
+Good variable names are short and descriptive.
 Observations are rows of the table, with values for each variable.
 Red values in the browser are strings.
 We also see that Stata uses `.` for denoting missing values.

 What do these variables mean?
 Can we use more verbose names for them?